Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Colorado Boulder

-CU Boulder requires drone operators to obtain approval from the Office of Risk Management before flying on university property.
-The university maintains an active UAS research program with designated oversight.
+CU Boulder requires all drone flights on university property to be approved by the Office of Risk Management.
+The university has an active UAS research program and coordinates with campus facilities for authorized operations.

 Colorado State University

-CSU requires drone operators to register with Environmental Health Services (EHS) before operating on campus.
-The university supports research and academic UAS work under its formal program.
+CSU requires drone operators to register with Environmental Health Services before operating on campus.
+Research and academic drone flights follow additional institutional protocol.
+EHS maintains safety guidelines for UAS operations on university property.

 Restrictions: Must register with Environmental Health Services.
-No flights during sporting events at Canvas Stadium (standing stadium TFR).
-Research and academic flights require prior EHS approval and safety review.
+No flights during sporting events at Canvas Stadium (CU football, NCAA Division I).
+Campus airspace near the stadium is subject to football game TFRs.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.